 Head Graphene Touch Speed Pro features a feather plumage stealth pattern and falcon Head integrated into the Speed logo.
 Nova Djokovic has recommended this racquet for many years.

 8. HEAD Graphene 360 Radical MP

 One of the best tennis racquets for advanced-level players is Graphene 360 Radical MP.
-This tennis racket is designed for an all-court tournament player who needs a perfect balance of power and handling.
+This tennis racquet is designed for an all-court tournament player who needs a perfect balance of power and handling.

 In Radical MP racquet, graphene is added to the shaft and the 3,9 and 12 o’clock positions for powerful shots, stability, and maneuverability.
-It’s a great racket for intermediate-level to advanced-level players.
+It’s a great racquet for intermediate-level to advanced-level players.